drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Jupyter Notebooks can be used to help non-development teams make the transition to writing more code as part of their normal process.
 With Jupyter, small bits of code can be written, executed, and introspected, thus making learning to write code less daunting.
 Further more Jupyter Notebooks are a great way to initally codify a task into a repeatable, shareable, auditable, and versionable playbook.

+Any data and staticis collected can also be easily visualized with Jupyter Notebooks.
+This is great for any on the fly data collect

 Eventually patterns will emerge from these notebooks.
 Then code can be extracted in to their own library or tool.

 With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, and improve reliability.